besport/ocaml-mixpanel/README.md

 ### Mixpanel.available
-You can use this function to know if the object "Mixpanel" is available in your project, it is recommended tu use it before to call the functions that depend on the server Mixpanel, if "available" retrun "false" your should probably cancel your call to the function (or else their will be a chance that program became stuck: waiting a reponse of
+You can use this function to know if the object "Mixpanel" is available in your project, it is recommended to use it before to call the functions that depend on the server Mixpanel, if "available" retrun "false" your should probably cancel your call to the function (or else their will be a chance that program became stuck: waiting a reponse of